kencroker/risk_of_default/README.md

-**Conclusion: Unmarried borrowers and borrowers in civil partnerships are the least likely to pay back loans on time.
-Widowed borrowers are the most likely to pay back loans on time.**
+*Conclusion: Unmarried borrowers and borrowers in civil partnerships are the least likely to pay back loans on time.
+Widowed borrowers are the most likely to pay back loans on time.*

-**Married and divored borrowers are more likely than unmarried borrowers but less likely than widowed borrowers to pay back loans on time.**
+*Married and divored borrowers are more likely than unmarried borrowers but less likely than widowed borrowers to pay back loans on time.*

-### Conclusion

-- Is there a relation between income level and repaying a loan on time?
+### Is there a relation between income level and repaying a loan on time?

 ```python